 Adobe Campaign is a set of solutions that help you personalize and deliver campaigns across all your online and offline channels.
-See About Adobe Campaign Classic for more information.
+See Get Started with Campaign Classic for more information.

-When activating segments to the Adobe Campaign destination, we recommend that you select a unique identifier from your union schema.
+When activating segments to this destination, Adobe recommends that you select a unique identifier from your union schema.
 Select the unique identifier and any other XDM fields that you want to export to the destination.
-For more information, see Select which schema fields to use as destination attributes in your exported files in email marketing destinations documentation.
+For more information, refer to best practices when activating audiences to email marketing destinations.

 .csv file in the storage location that you provided.
-For more information about the files, see Email Marketing destinations and Cloud storage destinations in the segment activation tutorial.
+For more information about the files, see verify segment activation in the segment activation tutorial.

-After connecting Platform to your Amazon S3 or SFTP storage, you must set up the data import from your storage location into Adobe Campaign.
-To learn how to accomplish this, refer to Importing data in the Adobe Campaign documentation.
+After connecting Platform to your Amazon S3 or Azure Blob storage, you must set up the data import from your storage location into Adobe Campaign.
+To learn how to accomplish this, refer to the following Adobe Campaign documentation pages: